Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

-The main advantage of Eleflox is its high activity against gram-positive and gram-negative bacteria, which most often provoke the development of prostatitis.
-Among such microorganisms: Escherichia coli, Klebsiella, Proteus mirabilis, Fecal enterococcus, Pseudomonas aeruginosa, Ureaplasma, Chlamydia and Mycoplasma.
-Thanks to taking the drug Eleflox, improvement occurs after a few days.
+The main advantage of the drug Elefloks lies in its high activity against gram-positive and gram-negative bacteria, which most often provoke the development of prostatitis.
+Among such microorganisms: E. coli, Klebsiella, Proteus mirabilis, fecal enterococcus, Pseudomonas aeruginosa, ureaplasma, chlamydia and mycoplasma.
+Thanks to taking the drug Elefloks, the improvement occurs after a few days.

 Another advantage of the drug is its proven microbiological and clinical efficacy.
 It has a high pharmacokinetic profile and penetrates well into the tissues of the prostate gland, which is essential for the successful treatment of prostatitis.

-Eleflox based on Levofloxacin is a second-generation fluoroquinolone drug, it is twice better tolerated by patients than the first-generation fluoroquinolones, and also shows high efficiency against penicillin-resistant bacterial strains.
-This is a significant advantage of the drug.
+Eleflox based on Levofloxacin is a second-generation fluoroquinolone drug, it is twice as well tolerated by patients than first-generation fluoroquinolones, and also shows high efficiency against penicillin-resistant bacterial strains.
+This is a significant plus of the drug.

-It was found that after taking the drug, its concentration in the prostate gland is 4 times higher than the concentration in blood plasma.
-As a result, the bacteria inhabiting the prostate tissue quickly die, since Eleflox causes profound changes in the cytoplasm, membranes and cell wall of pathogenic microorganisms.
+It has been established that after taking the drug, its concentration in the prostate gland is 4 times higher than the concentration in the blood plasma.
+As a result, the bacteria inhabiting the tissues of the prostate quickly die, since Eleflox causes profound changes in the cytoplasm, membranes and cell wall of pathogenic microorganisms.

-The next advantage of the Eleflox drug is that it is available both in the form of tablets and in the form of a solution for infusion.
-Therefore, you can choose the method of taking the drug that will be optimal for a particular patient.
+The next advantage of the drug Elefloks is that it is available both in the form of tablets and in the form of a solution for infusion.
+Therefore, you can choose the method of taking the drug, which will be optimal for a particular patient.

 Minuses

 The main disadvantage of the drug is the presence of contraindications to its use.
 It is strictly forbidden to take it for the treatment of prostatitis in the event that a person has a suspicion of tuberculosis.
 The fact is that fluoroquinolones are included in the treatment regimen for tuberculosis, but effective therapy will require the simultaneous administration of several antibiotics at once.
-If a person infected with Koch's bacillus takes Eleflox to treat prostatitis, then anti-tuberculosis therapy may not work in the future.
-Other contraindications include epilepsy, hypersensitivity to fluoroquinolones in general, and age under 18.
+If a person infected with Koch's bacillus takes Eleflox to treat prostatitis, then further anti-tuberculosis therapy may not work.
+Other contraindications include epilepsy, hypersensitivity to fluoroquinolones in general, and age under 18 years of age.

 One of the disadvantages of the drug is its high cost, which starts from 700 rubles and more for tablets, and from 420 rubles for a solution.

-It is worth noting such a minus of the Eleflox drug as side effects that can develop against the background of its use.
+It is worth noting such a minus of the drug Elefloks as side effects that may develop against the background of its use.
 Among them are various allergic reactions, nausea, diarrhea, headaches, dizziness, increased heart rate, etc.

-When treating with Eleflox, it should be remembered that it is capable of interacting with other drugs, which can also be attributed to its disadvantages.
+When treating with Eleflox, it should be remembered that it is able to interact with other drugs, which can also be attributed to its disadvantages.
 For example, when taken simultaneously with glucocorticosteroids, the risk of tendon rupture increases.
 Therefore, it is necessary to start treatment with this antibacterial drug only after a medical examination.

-Tavanik is an antibacterial drug for the treatment of prostatitis with the main active ingredient Levofloxacin.
-Tavanic belongs to fluoroquinolones.
+Tavanic is an antibacterial drug for the treatment of prostatitis with the main active ingredient Levofloxacin.
+Tavanic belongs to the fluoroquinolones.

 pros

-The main advantage of Tavanic is its broad spectrum of antibacterial activity.
+The main advantage of Tavanic is its wide spectrum of antibacterial activity.
 Moreover, it is effective against most bacteria that are the causative agents of infectious prostatitis.
 These are not only gram-positive and gram-negative microorganisms, ureaplasmas, mycoplasmas, gonococci, but also anaerobes.
-Escherichia coli, which very often causes inflammation of the prostate, is sensitive to the drug Tavanic.
+Sensitivity to the drug Tavanic has Escherichia coli, which very often causes inflammation of the prostate.

-Tavanic belongs to the second generation antibiotics-fluoroquinolones, that is, it shows a higher activity in terms of getting rid of various bacteria and is better tolerated by patients.
+Tavanic belongs to the second generation fluoroquinolone antibiotics, that is, it shows a higher activity in terms of getting rid of various bacteria and is better tolerated by patients.

 The drug is produced by the well-known group of companies Sanofi Aventis, which is one of the global leaders in the field of healthcare.
 This means that the drug meets all international safety requirements and has passed all the necessary clinical trials.

-Another advantage of Tavanic is its high ability to penetrate and accumulate in the tissues of the prostate.
+Another advantage of Tavanic is its high ability to penetrate and accumulate in prostate tissues.
 Moreover, the intracellular concentration of the main active substance is 8-9 times higher than its extracellular concentration.
-This allows you to effectively use the drug Tavanik for the treatment of intracellular causative agents of prostatitis - chlamydia, ureaplasma and mycoplasma.
+This allows you to effectively use the drug Tavanic for the treatment of intracellular pathogens of prostatitis - chlamydia, ureaplasma and mycoplasma.

 It is worth noting such a plus of the Tavanic drug as the presence of several dosage forms: it is available in tablets with various dosages and in the form of a solution for infusion.